databinding-gmbh/blazor-shared-components/README.md

 Set `BlazorSharedComponents.ClientSide` or `BlazorSharedComponents.ServerSide` as startup project to start the Blazor application.

+## Example project

+This section explains that this project is only an example to show how such an approach could be realized.

 ## Authors

 - Thierry Iseli - *Inital work* - [Thierry Iseli (databinding)](https://github.com/databinding-thierryiseli)